nicnosis/iu-courses/j463/gfx-syllabus.md

 In this course, you will:

  * Learn universal principles of design (e.g., proportion, size, position, color)
- * Develop mastery of digital tools used for graphic design
+ * Develop mastery of digital tools used for graphic design - particularly Adobe software
  * Build an effective workflow and digital work environment
  * Create several attractive portfolio pieces
  * Learn to think and see differently